Accessible Montjuic Cable Car Barcelona

 A word of caution though:

 If a bulky powered wheelchair just looks too heavy, people have reported that they were prevented from boarding at all.
 The official reason given, is safety (which is entirely reasonable).
 However, as a bulky wheelchair, and an assistant takes up the same space as 4 other passengers, and as the queue to board can be long, the queue moves quicker if bulky wheelchairs are not carried.
-Which might just affect the judgement too 😉
+Which might just have influenced this decision too? 😉

 So my advice would be to visit at quieter times (early in the day – and not at the weekend).
 Plus, don’t buy a ticket in advance: wait until you have the OK to board before parting with any of your money.